Tahirmama/Restaurent-Project/README.md

 - Working with tools such as Visual Studio Code
 - A glimpse into the World Of Web
 - Making code readable and documentation

-## Acknowledgements
-I would like to thank Prof. Yaakov Chain (@[Yaakov Chain](https://clearlydecoded.com/)) for his highly extensive and methodical lectures on the basics of Web Development.
-I never could have imagined implementing a full-fledged web site all from scratch.